 Plant containers

-The plant containers used by the minituber production facility shall be of a such a nature that it can be easily sanitized and are isolated from the ground.
+The plant containers used by the minituber production facility shall be of such a nature that they can be easily sanitized and are isolated from the ground.

-The CA should audit the procedures for the sanitation of the containers that is used and ensure the procedures are appropriate to prevent introduction of pest and diseases.
+The procedures for the sanitation of the containers that are used should be audited to ensure the procedures are appropriate to prevent introduction of pest and diseases.

 Crop management

-The CA should determine appropriate management systems are in place to ensure;
+Appropriate management systems have to be in place to ensure;

-Plants in the minituber production facility

-(a) be clearly according to variety;
+Plants in the minituber production facility be clearly identified according to variety

-(b) be true to variety;

-(c) be cared for in a manner that is conducive to the cultivation of seed potatoes;
+;

 There are procedures to prevent the occurrence of variety mixes, in vitro potato plants shall be separated from each other by a suitable separation in order to prevent variety mixes from the adjacent planting, during the growing and harvesting processes.

-In vitro propagating material has complied with the phytosanitary status required by the CA or international standard.
-Phytosanitary status indicates that the propagating material has been tested in the controlling laboratory approved by the authority as such and registered with the NPPO or CA, in accordance with recognized methods.
-Material that does not meet the phytosanitary conditions as determined by the Authority must not be used in minituber production.

-The minituber facility is be monitored during the growing season by the CA for the specified diseases/pests at specified intervals through appropriate methods/techniques.
-At least 2 visual inspections of the growing crop must be conducted by the CA should occur during the production cycle.
+.

-Precautions or corrective actions against disease/pests must be documented by the facility operator and audited by the CA.
+Precautions or corrective actions against disease/pests must be documented by the facility operator.

-Regular and effective fungicide and or insecticide spray programs should be documented by the facility operator and may be audited by the CA.
+Regular and effective fungicide and or insecticide spray programs should be documented by the facility operator.

 Aphid monitoring in greenhouses should be compulsory.
-Two to four aphid traps of which the surface has been covered with an adhesive strip should be placed in every greenhouse, one trap in each quadrant.
-The date on which the traps were affixed, must be noted.
-All observations during the monitoring action shall be noted.
-The monitoring and associated documentation may be audited by the CA.
+Aphid traps covered with an adhesive strip should be distributed through every greenhouse..
+The date on which the traps were affixed must be noted.
+All observations during the monitoring action shall be noted for each production cycle and retained for an appropriate period of time, .

 Sanitation

-The CA should assess sanitation procedures that are used by the facility operator.

 The facility operator should ensure;

 Appropriate hygienic practices for handling plant material.